Vía Blanca

-Vía Blanca is a highway in northern Cuba, connecting the capital city of Havana and the city of Matanzas.
+Vía Blanca (I-3) is a highway in northern Cuba, connecting the capital city of Havana and the city of Matanzas.
 A second section extends eastwards from Matanzas to the tourist town of Varadero and to Cárdenas.
 Even if it is a motorway (autopista), it is part of the national highway named "Circuito Norte" (CN).

 History

 The motorway, connected to the A2 (Havana Ring Road), was opened in 1960.
 Its construction begun in 1945 with the bridge of Bacunayagua, on the Mayabeque/Matanzas province border.
 This is the highest Cuban bridge and was completed in 1960.

 Route

 Overview

 It is mostly a four lane highway, with some divided sections.
 It runs east-west for 85 km between Havana and Matanzas, crossing the town of Santa Cruz del Norte, and an additional 53 km east to Varadero, at the northern tip of Peninsula de Hicacos (the section between Matanzas and Varadero is a toll road).
 Most of the highway runs along the Straits of Florida shoreline.
 This is one of the busiest highways in Cuba, as it joins the two tourist destinations of Havana and Varadero.